DoDAO-io/dodao-guides/generated/markdown/setup-dev-environment-dodao.md

 4. Files under `generated/markdown` can be used by you to check the formatting of the content
 5. Before you create a pull request, make sure to run `yarn test` and also checkin the generated files.

+Note: If you add a new file, make sure to include it in the `src/guides.yaml`.